liquid-void/modular-docker-nginx-auto-ssl/README.md

 ### **Step 4: Want more?**

 In the last example, you can bring up MongoDB and mongo-express UI in a similar fahsion.
-Mongo-express database explorer should become available under mongo.yourdomain.tld.
+Mongo-express database explorer should become available under https://mongo.yourdomain.tld.

 <br/>